abedinpo-cmd/EE250-Lab3/README.md

 Question 3: What is one common REST Method not used in our mail server?
 How could we extend our mail server to use this method?

+Our mail server does not use PUT.
+It can be used to edit existing mail entries.
+The client would send a JSON body with updated fields, and the server would replace the old entry.

 Question 4: Why are API keys used for many RESTful APIs?
 What purpose do they serve?
 Make sure to cite any online resources you use to answer this question!